The Reef Conservation Program

 - Provide information to researchers and conservation authorities to help preserve marine life

 - Raise awareness of the conservation issues of the Reef and teach people how to love, respect and preserve the marine environment

 - Enable inter-cultural exchange between all parties and teach international visitors more about marine conservation and Australia

-Note: This program offers a 2 week 'Learn to Dive' option for those wishing to be certified and a 1 week 'Snorkel or Certified Diver' option.
+Note: This program offers a 2 week 'Learn to Dive' option for those wishing to be certified (or to attain an advanced dive level) and a 1 week 'Snorkel or Certified Diver' option.

 How You Can Help

 Volunteers on this exciting program help by supplying information to help preserve this amazing environment.
 The adventure begins in Cairns, the gateway to the Great Barrier Reef, where participants will become a certified scuba diver by completing the popular 5 Day PADI Open Water Course (Advanced Courses are available for participants already certified).
 Then volunteers embark upon the reef as certified divers and volunteer marine conservationists where they will join the ‘Eye on the Reef’ program and complete 8-10 underwater Rapid Monitoring surveys monitoring coral health.
 The information gathered provides managers and researchers with up-to-date information on reef health status and trends, the distribution of protected and iconic species, and early warnings of environmental impacts.
 Volunteers will also have the unique opportunity to spend 4 days with a reef expert on the Great Barrier Reef, to learn and experience first-hand the endangered natural wonderland of the Great Barrier Reef.
 Volunteers will undertake a minimum of 17 dives for the duration of the project.
 Volunteers who wish to snorkel and certified divers may start Day 7.

 - Complete a certified 5 day scuba diving course

 - Become a volunteer marine conservationist on the Eye on the Reef program